 Draft2Digital makes it easy for you to maintain and update your book.
 Whether you're fixing a typo in the source document or updating your product description, all you have to do is select the project from your dashboard and make the changes.
-Then click Republish and we'll make sure your changes get posted to all your selected stores.
+Be sure to click Apply Changes to submit your changes on the final publishing step and we'll make sure your changes get posted to all your selected stores.

 You can make changes to your projects as often as you want at no cost to you.
 We don't place any limits.

 Yes.
 Draft2Digital's service is available to authors and publishers anywhere in the world.

 At this time we do not distribute public domain works.

 We do!
 We'll automatically assign an ISBN to any book published through our system free of charge.